EliasSirvio/BettAir/README.md

 pip install jupyterlab
 ```

+The same commands apply to conda.

 5. **Start JupyterLab**:

 ```bash
 jupyter lab
 ```
+The same command applies to conda.

 This should open a local web interface (or display a URL) for JupyterLab, where you can access the tutorial notebooks.